PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-11 10:59:22
+Last updated: 2024-04-11 11:00:34
-Random Quote: Ted: "Robin!
-I just had a great idea!"Robin: "Oh, do whatever you want to me, just don't wake me up." - Robin Scherbatsky
+Random Quote: Sometimes I think everyone is just pretending to be brave, and none of us really are.
+Maybe pretending is how you get brave, I don't know.  -  Grenn